-Organization of this Index: Please note that many of the entries are "chained" so that the item sought can be considered in context; for example, the entry for "Board for International Mission" leads you to the entry for "Mission Boards of the Synod" to give the reader the opportunity to find not only the adjacent "Mission Offices of the Synod" but also the refence to the mission board "as a board of the Synod," under which reference general rules for operation of a Synod board, such as the Board for International Mission, may be found.
-In addition, entries for general categories of entity (congregations, ordained and commissioned ministers, agencies, boards, commissions, etc.) provide links to passages that may be relevant, though less obviously so.
+Organization of this Index: Please note that many of the entries are "chained" so that the item sought can be considered in context; for example, the entry for "Board for International Mission" leads you to the entry for "Mission Boards of the Synod" to give the reader the opportunity to find not only the adjacent "Mission Offices of the Synod" but also the reference to the mission board "as a board of the Synod."
+Under that reference may be found the general rules for operation of a Synod board, such as the Board for International Mission.
+In addition, entries for general categories of persons or entities (congregations, ordained and commissioned ministers, agencies, boards, commissions, etc.) link to passages that may be relevant, though less obviously so.

 Accusation.
-See under Complaint or accusation
+See under Complaint or